ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment_BackUp_MG-RAST.md

 ## MATERIALS

 1. Raw 16S rRNA gene sequence data set from coal mine fire affected soil samples of Centralia.
-2. Access to the Ribosomal Database II Project website.
+2. Access to the MG-RAST website.
 3. Spreadsheet and graphics software such as Excel.
 4. References about microbes in fire-affected soils and Centralia (available on D2L).